decentralized-identity/didcomm.org/site/content/protocols/data-agreement/1.0/data-agreement-negotiation.md

 #### Interaction

-Using an already established pairwise connection (agent-to-agent communication), the requester sends a Data Agreement offer to the responder.
+The requester sends a Data Agreement offer to the responder using an already established pairwise connection (agent-to-agent communication).
 The responder can decide to accept or reject it.
 If the responder accepts the offer, it will result in credential issuance or proof presentation based on the method of use as described in the Data Agreement.

 #### Messages